CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

   - 100 GB Disk space
   - 8+ GB Memory

-Any available Windows updates should be installed and the machine rebooted prior to installation, and a full system administrator is recommended for installation.
+Any available Windows updates should be installed and the machine rebooted prior to installation, a full system administrator is recommended for installation.

 ### Binary for x64

 <a href="https://storage.googleapis.com/cloudmigrator/CloudM-Migrate-3.37.6.0-x64.exe">CloudM Migrate x64</a>

-**NOTE:** Not compatibable with GroupWise or Lotus Notes.
+**NOTE:** Not compatible with GroupWise or Lotus Notes.

 SHA1 - f8a2d54bc2aa4d2572094e2501c53b6f74fa8094